 - Could be limiting if the person you wish to call isn’t versed with Facebook Messenger

-People who buy tablets do so with a variety of specific needs.
+There are many tablets out there with a variety of features that meet specific needs.
 If you’re getting a model for video calling, there are a couple of benchmarks that it has to hit in order to be deemed worthy.

 The importance of a long-lasting battery can never be underestimated.
 Our picks give you a full day’s worth of battery under heavy use.